Target Practice

 Improving Your Hand-Eye Coordination

 Hand-eye coordination responds well to practice.
 Both targeted training and general physical activities can enhance visual-motor integration.
+The key principle from motor learning research is specificity of practice - training that closely resembles the target task produces the greatest transfer, but some general benefits also accrue from varied motor experience.

 Fine Motor Practice